You Are About to Disappear

 2. The Magic Act (by Which You Disappear)

 If time is really like space, as suggested in §1, and if the way time and space are perceived depends on the physical constitution of the perceiving cognitive agent (if made of mainly mass, then time flows and space is; if made of mainly energy, then space flows and time is), then the picture of the universe that emerges is one of a “frozen” world, which some scientists have dubbed, appropriately, “block world” (e.g., Dickson[3] pp. 165 – 174).
-In such a world, every event that could possibly happen is already there, laid out in the four-dimensional space-time continuum.
+In such a world, every event that happened or could possibly happen is already there, laid out in the four-dimensional space-time continuum.

 Let’s repeat this, depicting it in a drawing, because it is of central importance for the stunt of your disappearance.
 Look at the following figure, a repetition of a part of Figure 1.3: